jwise/x1-expander/doc/assembly.md

   * Line up the X1P-002 mainboard, the lower shell, and the upper shell.
 Use the included M3 screws to attach it.
 Tighten them incrementally in a circle.
 Be gentle with the screws -- you are screwing a relatively small thread into plastic self-tapping holes, and it is easy to strip the plastic if you "go bananas" with the screw torque!

   * Attach the LCD cable to the display.
 Attach the display to the front of the upper shell; it should make a satisfying "Snap!" when it locks into place.

+  * Now is a good time to plug in any modules that you may have bought.  **Do not install or remove plug-in modules while the printer is powered on!*

   * Power up your printer.
 (Glowing red LEDs on the mainboard are expected, and indicate correct power supply operation.)
 Ensure that the printer's built in camera still works, then proceed to installing software!